Striking actors reach tentative agreement with Hollywood studios to end strike

 By Lisa Richwine, Dawn Chmielewski and Danielle Broadway

-LOS ANGELES, Nov 8 (Reuters) - The SAG-AFTRA actors' union reached a tentative agreement with Hollywood studios to resolve the second of two strikes that rocked the entertainment industry as workers demanded higher pay in the streaming TV era, the union said on Wednesday.
+LOS ANGELES (Reuters) -The SAG-AFTRA actors' union reached a tentative agreement with Hollywood studios to resolve the second of two strikes that rocked the entertainment industry as workers demanded higher pay in the streaming TV era, the union said on Wednesday.

 The 118-day strike will end officially just after midnight, SAG-AFTRA said in a statement.
 The group's national board will consider the deal on Friday, and the union said it would release further details after that meeting.